improve-ai/tracker-trainer/README.md

-# Improve AI Gym: Track Decisions & Rewards, Train Decision Models
+# Improve AI Gym: Track Decisions, Rewards & Train Decision Models

 The Improve AI Gym is a stack of services that run on AWS for tracking decisions and rewards from Improve AI SDKs and managing the training of decision models.